Zoolander: Plot

-In New York City, male model Derek Zoolander is at a low point; he is ousted as the top male fashion model by rising star Hansel McDonald, his roommates and colleagues are killed in a "freak gasoline-fight accident", and an attempt to reconnect with his southern New Jersey working-class relatives ends with the family rejecting him.
+In New York City, award-winning male model Derek Zoolander is at a low point; he is ousted as the top male fashion model by rising star Hansel McDonald, and his roommates and colleagues Brint, Rufus, and Meekus are killed in a "freak gasoline-fight accident".
+He decides to retire from modeling and attempts to reconnect with his southern New Jersey working-class relatives, but the family rejects him.
 Meanwhile, fashion mogul Jacobim Mugatu and Derek's agent Maury Ballstein are charged by the fashion industry with finding a model who can be brainwashed into assassinating the new progressive-leaning Prime Minister of Malaysia, whose policies will prohibit them from retaining cheap child labor in the country.
-Mugatu hires Derek, whom he had never worked with, to star in the next runway show for his brainwashing plan.
+Upon seeing Derek's confusing behaviour at the awards ceremony, Mugatu hires Derek, whom he had never worked with, to star in the next runway show for his brainwashing plan.
 It involves Derek being conditioned to attempt the assassination when the song "Relax" by Frankie Goes to Hollywood is played.
+Zoolander agrees to work with Mugatu and soon faces off in a runway walk-off with Hansel only to be humiliated.

 Journalist Matilda Jeffries, feeling responsible for Derek's downfall as she wrote a scathing Time article about him, becomes suspicious of Mugatu's offer.
-She tells her concerns to Derek, but he ignores her.
+She informs Derek of her concerns, but he ignores her.
 After receiving info through calls from former hand model J.P.
-Prewett, Matilda and Derek meet him in a cemetery.
+Prewett, who keeps his hand preserved in a glass container, Matilda and Derek meet him in a cemetery.
 Prewett reveals that the fashion industry has been behind several of history's political assassinations, including Abraham Lincoln and John F. Kennedy, and the brainwashed models are soon killed after they have completed their task.
+Prewett revealed that he was selected to assassinate Jimmy Carter, but was able to resist as hand models had different mindsets from regular models.
 Mugatu's cronies attack the group, forcing Derek and Matilda to flee.
 They go to Hansel's home, the last place they believe Mugatu will think to look.
-Derek, Hansel and Matilda bond, the two male models resolving their differences while partaking of Hansel's collection of narcotics and participating in group sex with Matilda and others.
+Derek, Hansel and Matilda bond, the two male models resolving their differences while partaking of Hansel's collection of narcotics and participating in an orgy with Matilda and others.
 Derek and Hansel break into Maury's office to find evidence of the assassination plot, but they cannot operate his computer to find them.